Primordial black holes from Volkov-Akulov-Starobinsky supergravity: Setup

-so that $\phi$ is always positive, while in vacuum we always have $\varphi=0$.
-By looking at Eq.~\eqref{V_setup}, it can be seen that there are two ways to obtain a Starobinsky-like plateau, i.e. a nearly-flat inflaton potential.
-One way is to keep only negative powers of $\phi$ (and a constant term) by eliminating the positive powers, which can be done by the appropriate choice of the parameters.
+When looking at Eq.~\eqref{V_setup}, one finds several ways to obtain a Starobinsky-like plateau, i.e. a nearly-flat inflaton potential.
+One option is to keep only negative powers of $\phi$ (and a constant term) by eliminating the positive powers, which can be done by the appropriate choice of the parameters.
 In this case the potential asymptotically approaches a constant value at $\varphi\rightarrow -\infty$.
-Another way is to keep only positive powers of $\phi$, so that the potential approaches a constant at $\varphi\rightarrow +\infty$.
-We get the conditions on the parameters for both ways, and explain why we choose the second way to study PBH formation below.
+Another option is to keep only positive powers of $\phi$, so that the potential approaches a constant at $\varphi\rightarrow +\infty$.
+It is also possible to keep both positive and negative powers of $\phi$, and choose the parameters in Eq.~(\ref{V_setup}) for viable inflation.~\footnote{An example of such potential, inspired by string theory, was proposed in Ref.~\cite{Cicoli:2018asa}.} In the latter case, the potential becomes infinite when $\varphi\rightarrow \pm\infty$.
+We consider the first two options to the end of this Subsection, and then (in the next Subsection) activate the other parameters in Eq.~(\ref{V_setup}) for the purpose of PBH production and agreement with precision measurements of the tilt $n_s$ of (CMB) scalar perturbations, by allowing both positive and negative powers of $\phi$.

 {\bf Inflation for negative $\varphi$.} Starobinsky-like inflation for large negative $\varphi$ (i.e. large values of $\phi$) can be obtained from the potential \eqref{V_setup} by arranging the coefficients at $\phi$ and $\phi^2$ to be zero.
 For example, this can be done by setting $a_2=b_2=0$, and either $a_1=0$ or $a_3=0$ (in Ref.~\cite{Aldabergenov:2020atd}, only the case of $a_2=b_2=a_3=0$ was considered).
 The higher-order terms ($a_4,a_5,b_3,b_4,$ etc.) are prohibited because they would lead to positive powers of $\phi$ in the scalar potential, which can unflatten the inflationary plateau unless the corresponding parameters are extremely small.
-These restrictions on the parameters make it difficult to create an inflection point in the potential in order to realize USR inflation, and subsequently PBH production.
-Therefore, we consider the alternative scenario where inflation takes place for large positive $\varphi$ or small $\phi$.~\footnote{Inflation in our models is always of the single-large-field-type in terms of the canonical inflaton $\varphi$.}
+These restrictions on the parameters make it difficult to create an inflection point in the potential in order to realize USR inflation and PBH production.
+Hence, we consider another scenario with inflation taking place for large positive $\varphi$ or small $\phi$.~\footnote{In our models, inflation is always of the single-large-field-type in terms of the canonical inflaton $\varphi$.}

 {\bf Inflation for positive $\varphi$.} In this case we keep only positive powers of $\phi$ in Eq.~\eqref{V_setup}, so that the potential approaches a constant value at $\varphi\rightarrow +\infty$, which corresponds to $\phi\rightarrow 0$.
 This can be done by setting $a_1=b_0=0$, and either (I) $a_0=0$ or (II) $a_2=0$ (or both).
 In the first case, $a_1=b_0=a_0=0$, the scalar potential reads